 |Fortified breakfast cereal (wheat, puffed)||1 cup||0.31|

 |Spinach (cooked, boiled)||½ cup||0.09|

 |Egg (cooked, hard-boiled)||1 large||0.03|

-Heating foods containing thiamine can reduce its content.
-For example, pasteurization reduces thiamine content by 20% in milk (R).
+Heating foods can reduce their thiamine content.
+For example, pasteurization reduces thiamine content by 20% in milk .